How to recycle a milk carton into a beautiful bird

 - Most families throw away about 40kg of plastic a year, which could be recycled.

-With thanks to the talented Kirsti Davies, who has taught many a person to make these birds at Eden.
+With thanks to the talented Kirsti Davies, who has taught many a person to make these birds at Eden, and to Claudia Friend, for the inspiration.